 - at mySleepButton, I about sleep onset and insomnolence, and our mySleepButton app for iOS (which implements the cognitive shuffle, based on my theory of sleep onset and insomnolence (extensively covered);

-- at Sharpbrains, I occasionally blog about cognitive fitness and tech (for instance, I wrote one of the first reviews of the iPad, and even exchanged emails with Steve Jobs in Feb 2010 about the article, iPad , Mac OS and cognitive productivity, which led me to write a white paper for Apple); and
+- at Sharpbrains, I occasionally blog about cognitive tools (for instance, I wrote one of the first reviews of the iPad, and even exchanged emails with Steve Jobs in Feb 2010 about the article, iPad , Mac OS and cognitive productivity, which led me to write a white paper for Apple); and

 - at Simon Fraser University I also occasionally blog.